backpackcloud/trugger/README.md

 If you need a lightweight component to invoke a constructor with a predicate based logic to resolve the parameter values, you can use the `ContextFactory`.

 A `ContextFactory` is a factory that maps a predicate that evaluates parameters to an object or supplier.
-After creating a `ContextFactory`, you can manipulate the context through the `#context` method.
+After creating a `ContextFactory`, you can manipulate the context through the `#context` method and create an object with the `create` method.
 A set of predicates can be found in `ParameterPredicates` class.

 ~~~java
 ContextFactory factory = new ContextFactory();